vtrasmil/engluz-compete/README.md

 ## Key Features
 - **Selecting words**: selected word is validated via dictionary in Redis.
 I implemented a custom hook `useSelectionDrag()` using PointerEvents.
 - **Swapping letters**: I used [React DnD](https://react-dnd.github.io/react-dnd/about), a popular drag-and-drop library, to implement letter swapping.
 I also built a custom hook `useTransformAnimation()` that manages letter position and animation.
 Swapping works with both touch and mouse interaction.
-- **Real-time multiplayer**: players can interact with the same board.
+- **Real-time multiplayer**: players can interact with a shared board.
 Built using pub-sub messaging client Ably.
 - **Lobby**: players can start a game or join an existing game with a 4-letter room code.

 ## Tools I Used